Kia Forte

-In some markets, such as Costa Rica, Australia and Brazil, the Forte is marketed as Kia Cerato, replacing its predecessor of the same name.
+In some markets, such as Korea, Australia and Brazil, the Forte is marketed as Kia Cerato, replacing its predecessor of the same name.
 In Colombia and Singapore, the name Cerato Forte was used for the second generation, while Naza Automotive Manufacturing of Malaysia has assembled the vehicle since 2009, selling it there under the name Naza Forte.

+Production of the Forte ended in 2024 and it was replaced by the K4, as Kia realigned their passenger car nomenclature, with the K3 name being transferred to a subcompact car replacing the Kia Rio.

 First generation (TD; 2008)

 The first generation Forte was introduced in 2008.
 In North America, the Forte replaced the Kia Spectra, while the Forte retained the Cerato name in numerous markets.
 It shares the same platform as the Hyundai Avante/Elantra (HD), though employing a torsion-beam rear suspension in place of the Elantra's multilink design.
 Kia has stated that the Forte was specifically designed to target younger buyers attracted to sharper auto designs.

 Succeeding the first generation Cerato or second generation Spectra, several elements of the interior and suspension were changed.
 The car received a wider (4 cm) and longer (3 cm) body, a longer (4 cm) wheelbase and a wider (7 cm) gauge.
 However, ground clearance was reduced by a centimeter, thereby reducing the height by a centimeter.
 At the same time, the design of the rear suspension was simplified, which instead of independent multilink thrust became semi-dependent double-lever, with an elastic beam, which made it more reliable and easy to repair and maintain.

 Three body styles, which are compact 4-door sedan, 5-door hatchback, and a new 2-door coupe body style was introduced.